 - Using the benefits of the public and private sectors will allow us to make sure that the majority of our residents are insured.
 However, we must come up with critical thinking and different scenarios.
 Governor Thompson considers that the system should facilitate access to medical financing.
 Such measures ensure immediate help to any citizen, regardless of whether the person has insurance or not.

 - We must use information technology to cut costs, reduce medical errors and create a more efficient health care system.
 Our doctors use the latest technology to cure your illnesses, but manila folders to keep track what's wrong with you.
 The industry needs to work together to overcome the barriers to implementing information technology in the health field.
 We must make sure different systems to communicate with each other, so the information on a patient from a doctor's office in Iowa is useful to a hospital in California.
 Doctors, nurses and technicians must know how to use this new technology, and health care providers must be sure the technology is having the intended effect - that is, to save money and more importantly, to save lives.

-- Third, we must use the private sector and public sector to provide health insurance for all.
+- We must use the private sector and public sector to provide health insurance for all.
 It is a basic common sense approach to keeping people healthy and reining in health care costs.
 Governor Thompson proposes requiring states to organize purchasing pools among the uninsured.
 Such an arrangement would provide health insurance for families, while allowing the purchasing pools to negotiate better prices for care.
 It is unfair that the uninsured are often the only ones to be charged full price for health care, simply because they don't have the purchasing power of those with health insurance.

 - We must, once and for all, make sure health care and longterm care is affordable.
 For government, our Medicare and Medicaid systems will soon break the budgets - and families across America are grappling with how to pay for longterm care for themselves and for their parents.
 This isn't a problem that will go away if we simply ignore it.